 Mara Plains Camp (B,L,D)

 Drive to the airstrip this morning for a scheduled flight to Nairobi.
 Later, transfer to the Jomo Kenyatta International Airport for your flight home, arriving the next day.
 Day Room: The Boma Hotel (B)

 National Geographic Private Expeditions are specially crafted itineraries designed for independent travelers that combine guided excursions, fascinating insights into culture and wildlife, and top accommodations.
 Simply select a trip and decide whom you'd like to travel with and when you want to travel.
 We'll take care of the rest.

-Internal flights within Kenya are included in the cost of the expedition except during the following seasons.
-For departures between November 1, 2016 - January 10, 2017, April 1 – May 31, 2017 and after November 1, 2017, internal flights within Kenya are an additional $850 per person (subject to change).
+Internal flights within Kenya are included in the cost of the expedition for departures before October 31, 2017.
+For Expeditions departing on November 1, 2017 or after, internal flights within Kenya are an additional $850 per person (subject to change).
 International airfare to and from Nairobi is not included in the expedition cost.

 A holiday surcharge may apply to certain travel dates based upon international or local holidays, as well as local events and festivals.

 Please note: A US State Department travel warning for Kenya is currently in effect ((click here for more information).
 We will do our best to alert booked guests to any significant developments about which we are made aware.
 For any questions, please call us at 1-888-732-2379.